kus/php-image/README.md

 ## What does it do?

-Wrapper for PHP's GD Library for easy image manipulation to draw local or remote images on top of each other preserving transparency, writing text with stroke and transparency and drawing shapes.
+Wrapper for PHP's GD Library for easy image manipulation to resize, crop and draw images on top of each other preserving transparency, writing text with stroke and transparency and drawing shapes.

 ## Installation